containernetworking/cni.dev/README.md

-# CNCF Hugo Starter
+# cni.dev

-This repository contains a boilerplate static site generator setup for creating CNCF documentation projects.
-We strongly recommend using this setup (it helps us help you and your project!), but none of the technologies in the stack are strictly required.
+The cni.dev website is generated from the [CNCF projects documentation boilerplate](https://github.com/cncf/hugo-netlify-starter).

-The starter uses the following:
+This site uses the following:
 * **[Hugo (extended, v0.73 or above)](https://gohugo.io/)** as a static site generator
 * **[Bootstrap 4.5.x](https://getbootstrap.com/docs/4.5/getting-started/introduction/)** as a CSS framework
 * **[Netlify](https://www.netlify.com/)** for building, hosting, and DNS management